A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Empirical Studies

 \subsection{Results}

-In the first scenario, the estimation performance for the probability of an at-risk observation, $\boldsymbol{\eta}$, improved as the true percentage of at-risk observations increased for missZIDM and ZIDM, with missZIDM demonstrating better performance in settings with more structural zeros.
+In the first scenario, the estimation performance for the probability of an at-risk observation, $\boldsymbol{\eta}$, improved as the true percentage of at-risk observations increased for missZIDM and ZIDM, with missZIDM demonstrating better performance than ZIDM in settings with more structural zeros (i.e., 25\% at-risk observations) regardless of the amount of misclassification (Table \ref{tab::scenario1}).
 We observed that the proposed missZIDM always outperformed missDM, which ignores potential zero-inflation, when estimating the probability of misclassification, $\boldsymbol{\psi}$.
-All methods obtained relatively similar estimation performance for the true relative abundances, $\boldsymbol{\Theta}$, with the proposed method demonstrating a slight advantage in the setting with 25\% at-risk observations and misclassification.
+All methods obtained relatively similar estimation performance for the true classification probabilities, $\boldsymbol{\Theta}$, with the proposed method demonstrating a slight advantage in the setting with 25\% at-risk observations and misclassification.
 Estimation accuracy for the confusion matrix, $\boldsymbol{\theta}^*$, reduced as the percentage of misclassification increased for all methods.
-The proposed method and DMDM both outperformed missDM with respect to estimating the confusion matrix, $\boldsymbol{\theta}^*$, however, DMDM obtained marginally better estimates when data were generated with higher misclassification percentages.
+The proposed method and DMDM both outperformed missDM with respect to estimating the confusion matrix, $\boldsymbol{\theta}^*$.
+However, DMDM obtained a two-fold reduction in the absolute value of the bias compared to missZIDM when data were generated with greater misclassification percentages (0.04 and 0.08, respectively).
 Recall that missZIDM, unlike DMDM, does not directly provide estimates for $\boldsymbol{\theta}^*$, but they can be obtained using the estimated $\boldsymbol{\psi}$ and $\boldsymbol{\theta}$ values.
-Both missZIDM and ZIDM overestimated coverage probabilities for $\boldsymbol{\eta}$, while all methods underestimated coverage probabilities for $\boldsymbol{\Theta}$.
-Coverage for $\boldsymbol{\psi}$ and $\boldsymbol{\theta}^*$ varied as a function of misclassification and at-risk observation probabilities, with the proposed model obtaining near nominal coverage with lower classification probabilities.
-A similar trend was observed for missDM when estimating $\boldsymbol{\psi}$.

 In scenario 2, we found the DMZIP model obtained the best estimation performance for $\boldsymbol{\beta}_{\eta}$ and $\boldsymbol{\theta}^*$ when $\sigma = 100$ (Table \ref{tab::scenario2.2}).
 However in settings with more overdispersion ($\sigma = 1$ and $0.1$), the proposed method outperformed DMZIP with respect to both parameters.
 Notably, estimation performance was worse for both methods when $\sigma = 0.1$.
 Similar trends were observed with 75\% validated data (Supplementary Table S1).
 These results demonstrate how the proposed method is preferred in the presence of overdispersion.
 Additionally, we found that missZIDM obtained the best estimation performance for $\boldsymbol{\beta}_\eta$ and $\boldsymbol{\theta}^*$ with covariates in the model, more species types, visits, and sites (Supplementary Table S2).